London: A Timeline Of The Future

 802,701: Richmond, wider London and indeed the whole world appear to have reverted to green wilderness.
 Humanity has split into at least two sub-species known as the Eloi and the Morlocks.
 (The Time Machine by HG Wells)

-4,500,000,000: The Sun will implode triggering a supernova.
-Any remnants of London will likely be obliterated as matter from the star blasts into the Earth.
+4,500,000,000: The Sun implodes triggering a supernova.
+Any remnants of London are obliterated as matter from the star blasts into the Earth.
+There will be no further updates to this article after that date.

 Anything to add?
 Suggest a future event from London fiction, or a real and expected development, and we'll add them to the timeline.